iq-motion-control/iq-module-communication-doc/docs/vspin/vspin_safeties.rst

     Generally, we recommend not altering this limit without directly consulting with the Vertiq engineering team, as that could potentially damage your module.

 The overall motor current limiter is functionally the same on VSpin firmware as it is on stock speed and servo firmwares.
 It limits the maximum motor current that can be drawn at any time to protect against dangerous current surges, which is primarily applicable on hard steps or when the motor is stalled.
 See our :ref:`existing documentation <bd_motor_current_limit>` for more information.
 The primary difference is that it can no longer be configured through the :ref:`Brushless Drive client <brushless_drive>` on VSpin firmware.
-It has moved to the Current Safeties client **<LINK AFTER PAGES ARE IN>**.
+It has moved to the :ref:`Current Safeties client <current_safeties_api>`.

 ******************************************************
 Closed Loop Supply Current Limiter
 ******************************************************
 The Closed Loop Supply Current Limiter is functionally the same on VSpin firmware as it is on stock speed and servo firmwares.
 See our :ref:`existing documentation <bd_closed_loop_supply_limiter>` for more information.
 The primary difference is that it can no longer be configured through the :ref:`Brushless Drive client <brushless_drive>` on VSpin firmware.
-All of the pertinent entries to the Current Safeties client **<LINK AFTER PAGES ARE IN>**.
+All of the pertinent entries to the :ref:`Current Safeties client <current_safeties_api>`.